Thoughts of Gratitude: Scott Kornstedt

 Food products made from a specific protein found in whey can safely be part of a more palatable diet for individuals diagnosed with phenylketonuria (PKU), according to a new clinical trial led by researchers at …

-July 13, 2016PKU Pioneer Dr. Harry Waisman’s work still impacts the world
+July 13, 2016PKU pioneer Dr. Harry Waisman’s work still impacts the world

 Kay Emerson, one of the first patients treated successfully for the PKU disorder in the United States, talks about researcher Dr. Harry Waisman.
-Waisman championed mandatory screening and treatment of the condition of Phenylketonuria, saving thousands from developmental disability.

-March 17, 2014- More PKU posts
+July 9, 2014- More PKU posts